collective/collective.recipe.celery/README.txt

     select one of the built-in transports: ``amqplib``, ``pika``, ``redis``, ``beanstalk``, ``sqlalchemy``, ``django``, ``mongodb``, ``couchdb``.

-broker-host
+broker-url
-    The hostname of the broker.
+    The url of the broker.

 broker-port
     The port number of the broker.